 GATLINBURG, Tenn. — As cool air slowly creeps in and the leaves begin to change, it can only mean one thing – it’s sorghum making time in Great Smoky Mountains National Park.

 Sorghum-making demonstrations at Cades Cove Visitor Center and funded by Great Smoky Mountains Association take you back in time to the mountain farms that once populated the Smokies and their annual fall sorghum cane harvest.
 Demonstrations are free and open to the public.
 Upcoming dates are:

 November 9, 10, 11 and 12 (Veteran’s Day)

 November 23, 24 and 25

-Visitors will find many nods to sorghum throughout the park’s eight visitor centers, including the 2018 seasonal coffee mug that honors the tradition and GSMA-published cookbooks containing delicious sorghum-based recipes.
+Visitors will find many nods to sorghum throughout the park’s eight visitor centres, including the 2018 seasonal coffee mug that honours the tradition and GSMA-published cookbooks containing delicious sorghum-based recipes.

 Food & Recipes of the Smokies not only includes sweet sorghum recipes, it also dives into the history and importance of the crop.
 In the past, most mountain farmers had a cane patch.
 Seeds were planted in spring, and some farmers believed that sorghum cane planted in dark ground produced dark sorghum molasses, while that planted in light ground yielded light syrup.
 When the seed heads turned red and hard, it was time to harvest the cane.
 This needed to be done before the first frost, usually by late September or early October.
 (Rose Houk, Food & Recipes of the Smokies)